vamitul/id-launcher/README.md

 # InDesign Launcher

-A smart, cross-platform utility to automatically open `.indd` files with the correct version of Adobe InDesign.
+A cross-platform utility to automatically open `.indd` files with the correct version of Adobe InDesign.

 - - -

-## 🎯 The Problem
+## The Problem

 When you have multiple versions of Adobe InDesign installed (e.g., 2023, 2024, and 2025), Windows and macOS will only set **one** of them as the default application for `.indd` files.

 This means if InDesign 2025 is your default, double-clicking a file saved in 2023 will try to open it in 2025.
 This forces an unnecessary conversion, may update file formats, and can cause compatibility warnings.

+## The Solution

-This tool fixes that.
-It's a tiny, lightning-fast "dispatcher" that you set as the default app.
-When you open a file, it:
+**InDesign Launcher** acts as a lightweight dispatcher.
+When you open a file, it performs three steps:

-1. Instantly reads the file's header to see what version it _needs_.
+1. **Reads** the file header to detect the specific version required.

-2. Scans your system to see what versions you _have_.
+2. **Scans** the system to identify installed InDesign versions.

-3. Launches the **correct** version of InDesign.
+3. **Launches** the correct version immediately.

+It handles the complexity invisibly, ensuring you always work in the correct environment.

 - - -

-## ✨ Features
+## Features

 * **Cross-Platform:** Works on both Windows and macOS.